Delhi Sarai Rohilla–Bikaner Express (via Sri Ganganagar)

 The Delhi Sarai Rohilla – Bikaner SF Express is an express train belonging to Indian Railways – North Western Railway zone that runs between Bikaner Junction and Delhi Sarai Rohilla in India.

 It operates as train number 12456 from Bikaner Junction to Delhi Sarai Rohilla and as train number 12455 in the reverse direction serving the states of Rajasthan, Haryana and Delhi.

 Coach composite

-The train has standard ICF rakes with max speed of 110 km/h.
+The train has standard LHB rakes, with a maximum speed of 110 km/h, though the operational speed is only half of that.
 The train consists of 15 coaches viz., 1 AC First-class, 2 AC II Tier, 3 AC III Tier, 5 Sleeper Coaches, 2 General & 2 Second-class Luggage/parcel van.